j-hui/fidget.nvim/README.md

 See the [documentation](doc/fidget.md) for `setup()` options.

-> NOTE: fidget.nvim will soon be completely rewritten.
-> In the meantime, please pin your plugin config to the legacy tag to avoid breaking changes.
+> **NOTE**: fidget.nvim will soon be completely rewritten.
+In the meantime, these instructions will pin your configuration to the `legacy` branch to avoid breaking changes.

 #### [vim-plug](https://github.com/junegunn/vim-plug):